What if…Artificial Intelligence powered health monitoring apps are used to determine health insurance premiums.

 Momentary Push LED Button

-The heart rate sensor takes the beats per minute reading when you place your finger on it and calculates the median value from 1o readings.
 Depending on the threshold within which the median value falls a message is displayed on the screen which is the AI recommendation along with the beats per minute rate.
-These messages were carefully worded in order to get people to think about what a future like would feel like.

 Final code with mounted electronics.
 Photo taken at Rhode Island School of Design Graduate Show 2024